learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/Apache_Superset.md

 ## Creating a Custom Plugin:

 **To get started on creating a custom plugin, you can follow the instruction [HERE](https://superset.apache.org/docs/contributing/creating-viz-plugins/)**

+Note that while MacOS or Linux systems are more suitable, Windows is also a viable option if you have docker installed.

 There are example plugins [example](https://github.com/preset-io/superset-plugin-chart-liquid) which you can reference.
 Furthermore, this [youtube tutorial](https://www.youtube.com/watch?v=LDHFY9xTzls) can help you as well.